 Chiropractor professionDoctor of Chiropractic (DC)

-Chiropractic care (which comes from the Greek word meaning "done by hand") dates back to 1895.
-However, the roots of the profession can be traced all the way back to the beginning of recorded time.
+Chiropractic care dates back to 1895.
+The name comes from the Greek word meaning "done by hand."
+However, the roots of the profession can be traced back to the beginning of recorded time.

 The education provides students with an in-depth understanding of the structure and function of the human body in health and disease.

 The educational program includes training in the basic medical sciences, including anatomy, physiology, and biochemistry.
-The education allows a doctor of chiropractic to both diagnose and treat patients.
+The education allows a doctor of chiropractic to both diagnose and treat people.

 The profession believes in using natural and conservative methods of health care, without the use of drugs or surgery.